 I loved being where ancient Romans used to walk.
 Julius Caesar ruled there and is even buried there.
 Even today they are excavating and finding new Roman buildings artifacts that have never been seen before.
 Also, your ticket into the Colosseum is your ticket into the Forum.
 You don’t have to pay two different times.

 Wheelchair Accessibility.
 The large cobblestones getting up to the Forum are treturous!
 The Forum has a wheelchair lift when you get inside but the Forum, truly, is only 10% accessible.
 Tyler sat under a tree in the shade with grandpa and his iPod while we quickly explored.

 Saint Peter’s Basilica

-My mom, grandma and I climbed to the top of the Spanish Steps.
-The Spanish steps has over 200 steps from top to bottom.
+My mom, grandma, and I climbed to the top of the Spanish Steps.
+The Spanish steps have over 200 steps from top to bottom.
 Even though Tyler was not able to climb the steps, it was still fun for him to be there and see this beautiful site.
-It was also fun to fill up our water bottles in fountain at the foot of the steps.
+It was also fun to fill up our water bottles in the fountain at the foot of the steps.
 Rome is very famous for its clean fountain water!

 Street Performers and Souvenir Shopping

 I bought a sword in Rome and it was an exact replica of a real roman sword.
 The name of the shop I bought the sword from was called ARKEOS, it is very close to the Forum.
 It is on Via IV November next to the sandwich shop Subway.
 ARKEOS also has roman Jewelry and roman armor.
 Tyler and I had a blast there!
 Also, It was so fun to watch the street artists create their paintings right there on the sidewalks of Rome.
 There were also performers that had live animals, like birds.
 Some of the birds sat on our shoulders.
 I’m glad we had time to stop and watch.